FLUVOXAMINE MALEATE 50MG FILM-COATED TABLETS

 last two weeks, or you suffer from schizophrenia, check with your doctor or

 Your doctor or pharmacist will check if you are taking other medicines to treat

 your depression or related conditions, these may include:

 • neuroleptic or anti-psychotics

-• monoamine oxidase inhibitors (MAOI) such as moclobemide.
+• monoamine oxidase inhibitor (MAOI) such as moclobemide.

-• Selective serotonin reuptake inhibitors (SSRI) such as citalopram
+• Selective serotonin reuptake inhibitor (SSRI) such as citalopram

 Your doctor will tell you if it is safe for you to start taking Fluvoxamine.

 You should also tell your doctor or pharmacist if you have been taking any of